USAJOBS/help-center/how-to/account/profile/experience/military.md

 [Learn more about 30% disabled or more](https://www.fedshirevets.gov/job-seekers/special-hiring-authorities/#30){:target="_blank"}.

-## Are you a disabled Veteran who has completed a VA training program?
+## Are you a disabled veteran who has completed a VA training program?

 Select **Yes** if you completed training under the VA vocational rehabilitation program.
 [Learn more about the VA training program](https://www.fedshirevets.gov/job-seekers/special-hiring-authorities/#training){:target="_blank"}.